 Docetists (1st Century)

 Docetism comes from the Greek dokesis, “appearance.”
 It was not a formal heresy in that it arose outside the Church, not as the misunderstanding of a dogma by the faithful.
 The Gnostics saw spirit as good but flesh as evil.
-This antagonism between spirit and flesh made them unable to resolve, “The Word was made flesh” Jn 1:14, which means the entire doctrine of Christ as “true God and true man” would not be valid.
-To resolve it, the Docetists decided that Christ’s human nature was only an illusion.
+This antagonism between spirit and flesh made them unable to resolve, “The Word was made flesh” Jn 1:14, which means the entire doctrine of Rabbi Yeshua as “true God and true man” would not be valid.
+To resolve it, the Docetists decided that Rabbi Yeshua’s human nature was only an illusion.
 In some versions, miraculously substituted someone else to bear the pain of the Cross.